Autos and energy firms boost European shares as earnings roll in, banks held back

 4 Min Read

-LONDON (Reuters) - Supportive crude prices and strong results from energy firms and autos companies helped European shares inch higher on Wednesday, while banks were the worst-performing sector as results disappointed.
+LONDON, July 26 (Reuters) - Supportive crude prices and strong results from energy firms and autos companies helped European shares inch higher on Wednesday, while banks were the worst-performing sector as results disappointed.

 The pan-European STOXX 600 rose 0.6 percent, in line with euro zone stocks and blue-chips, as oil and gas stocks gained 0.7 percent and autos climbed 1 percent.